By Phylicia Wu

 The app was launched in August 2016 and as of April 2017, there were over 220 million users, which is about the population size of Pakistan, the fifth most populous country in the world last year.
 This has contributed to carbon emission reduction of 5,000 tons per day, or the weight of about 10,000 cars.
 It is estimated that 65 percent of Ant Forest users are 28 years of age or younger.
 The initial success of this app has led Ant into internal discussions to launch a version of Ant Forest for small and medium size businesses and inspired a few other tree-growing apps—not entirely copies or competitors of Ant Forest—like “Hu Huan Sen Ling” that encourage environmental awareness by planting a tree for a small fee.

 The implications of Ant Forest, beyond the physical trees planted, are certainly powerful.
 This experiment has successfully gamified philanthropic efforts and initiated a small wave of social change.
-It shows that digital technology utilized in the form of a game and across Ant’s broad platform can be applied to influence individuals to engage in a more sustainability lifestyle.
+It shows that digital technology utilized in the form of a game and across Ant’s broad platform can be applied to influence individuals to engage in a more sustainable lifestyle.
 Future developments, such as gaming companies monetizing philanthropic efforts, could be game-changing—think Electronic Arts monetizing consumerism with The Sims.

 It is important to take stock of the many questions that remain unanswered like incentive structure, longevity, and actual environmental impact.
 Will users continue to be motivated to engage in a low carbon lifestyle?
 Will users begin to pay less attention to the app and move onto to the next big thing?
 Can the app be replicated outside of China?